-Romanian Romgaz is still interested in stake in Neptun Deep gas project15.
-May 2020. / SEE Energy News
+Romanian Romgaz is still interested in stake in Neptun Deep gas project, SEE Energy News

 Romgaz company is still interested in acquiring part of a stake in Neptun Deep gas project in the Black Sea, currently held by US ExxonMobil, Adrian Volintiru CEO of Romanian natural gas producer Romgaz said.

 Volintiru said that negotiations with ExxonMobil are blocked until the beginning of next year as each of the big oil companies is currently re-evaluating its strategies in the context of the pandemic, but Romgaz still targets 20 % stake in Neptune Deep project.
 Meanwhile, the Parliament and the Government are working on the offshore hydrocarbon law, which could harmonize the interests of both the oil companies and the state.

 Volintiru also estimates that the final decision related to continuing the Trident offshore project, where Romgaz is a minority partner of Russian Lukoil, would come within one to two months.
 However, recent drilling campaign failed to confirm the investors’ initial estimations about the reserves in this perimeter.